bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
-= 7.0.5.2 (dev) =
+= 7.1 =
+* Rewritten custom posts architecture to introduce Archetypes; create multiple event CPTs running off Events Manager infrastructure with individually customizable settings (formats, enabled/disabled features, etc.)
+* Added functionality to rename labels and CPTs of main event CPT and locations
+* Changed event_type single 'event' type to 'single' to avoid confusion with CPTs
+* Added fix and warning for when location Google coordinates aren’t originally saved and location editor is reopened, prompting user to re-save with updated coordinates
 * Fixed pagination errors when events list default scope is selected as 'all'
-* Added new event list scope default option which is the base scope for shortcodes, widgets, functions etc. outside the events page (found on settings page)
+* Added new event list scope default option, used as base scope for shortcodes, widgets, and functions outside the events page (found on settings page)

 = 7.0.5 =
 * Improved installation/upgrade logic to allow users to re-trigger `dbem_version` upgrades from 6 to 7 without duplicating recurrence set data.